frozenbanana97/capuchin_geoanalysis/README.md

 ```

 * You can now run main.py by typing `python3 main.py` in the terminal and the program will launch!
 You have to leave the associated terminal open.

+Note: These instructions do not include creating a virtual environment which is fine for using the program.
+If you wish to further develop, work on the code, modify, or add to the program I would highly recommend following the installation instruction that use a [virtual environment](#setting-up-the-virtual-environment).

 # Data Parsing, Prep, & Analysis